Craigryy/halo/README.md

 Upon auth/login a token is given .
-Token should be used as header value with key 'x-access-token' Example :
+Token should be used as header value with key 'Authentication' Example :

-Key: "x-access-token"
+Key: "Aythentication"

-Value: {int:TOKEN}
+Value:|" Bearer {int:TOKEN}"

 ## Endpoints